tsawke/Database-Systems/Project-I/DS-Project-I.md

 Overall, we can conclude that PostgreSQL and openGauss have **almost the same efficiency**.
 They are very **similar** and openGauss is usually **a little bit slower** than PostgreSQL.
 Therefore, at some specific circumstances, like **looser settings**, openGauss will perhaps **performs better**, but still **a little**.

+## DBMS Strengthens

+### Better Prefix Search

+As results showcased, DBMS performs slower than C++ in `select` operation, but if we use prefix search (`ILIKE 'main%'`), DBMS will perform much better.

+### Better Join Operations

+DBMS will perform better when joining large tables, no matter PostgreSQL, openGauss or other DBMS.

+### Extensions

+With `pg_trgm`, or some other extensions, we can obtain better operation efficiency, even still slower than C++ at some circumstances.

+## Ultimate Conclusion

+Overall, C++ streaming performs **better** than DBMS baselines for it's more **basic and trivial**.
+Nevertheless, in **reusable, concurrent or consistency-critical** circumstances with proper design, DBMS can significantly **outperform** than C++ streaming (Not mentioned too much in this report due to the requirements).
+And PostgreSQL and openGauss performed **almost the same** and PostgreSQL is a little bit **faster** in most circumstances.
+While openGauss still has its own advantages.

 ## Remarks

 ### How to connect?